bigtimebuddy/pixi-svg/README.md

 # pixi-svg

-SVG to Graphics DisplayObject for PIXI.
+SVG to Graphics DisplayObject for pixi.js.

 ## Install